 Old SHI: Give two bottles.
 Guan

-Just a few words, Teacher Guan would hand the note to a student to go get the alcohol.
+Just a few words, Teacher Guan would give the note to a student to go get the alcohol.

-After I discovered this secret, I stopped a student who was on the way to the shop and traced it on paper, keeping a record of Teacher Guan's note.
-Then, following this note, I endlessly imitated it, racking up debts at the shop.
+After I discovered this secret, I stopped a student who was on the way to the shop and copied it down on paper, keeping a record of Teacher Guan's note.
+Then, according to this note, I endlessly imitated it and racked up a huge debt at the shop.

 One day, when it was payday, Old Teacher Guan pulled me along to settle the bill.
 When settling the bill, the shop owner took out a pile of notes, and among them was his, but I had imitated his a bit more, and the total amount was quite large.